zmprunella/Dice-Game/README.md

-# dice-game
+Dice Game

-#Roll the dice to get to 100 points
+Roll the dice to get to 100 points